SajagIN/Hackatime-badges/README.md

 Made with ❤️ by a Hack Clubber.

 > [!NOTE]
-> This not for tracking individual projects!
+> This is not for tracking individual projects!